 Interdisciplinary Indian Studies (B.A.)

-NOTE: This degree programme is being phased out.
-First-semester enrolment has been cancelled.
-Enrolment in higher semesters is still possible.
+PLEASE NOTE: This degree programme is being phased out.
+Enrolment is no longer possible.

 Degree programme title: Interdisciplinary Indian Studies (B.A.)